WATCH: Surfer Rides Record-Breaking, 80-Foot Giant

 Take a good, long look at the image above.

 On the face of the wave, veined as it is with tiny lines of white, there's one thin line that stands out from the rest.
-There, streaking diagonally in the center of the frame, is the wake left by a man so small compared with the giant he's riding that he's all but unfindable with the naked eye.
+There, streaking diagonally in the center of the frame, is the wake left by a man so small compared with the giant he is riding that he is all but unfindable with the naked eye.

 That's Rodrigo Koxa, riding a wave last November in Nazaré, Portugal.